pkarsy/CC1101_RF/README.md

 Even then, expect some disturbance from unrelated nearby devices.
 For example some garage doors use 433.42MHz +/- unknown ppm

-Another consideration is which ISM band to use: Sould I choose 433 or 868MHz ?
+Another consideration is which ISM band to use: Should I choose 433 or 868MHz ?
 (And there are more) Both seem to be allowed in Europe.
 Some 868 sub-bands allow 25mW or even 500mW.
 This is actually not good for us, as CC1101 can transmit only 10mW and the module will compete with higher power modules.
 Others say that 868 is in fact better, and that 433 is more crowded.
 Note that the antennas do not perform the same on every frequency.
 And finally the rules for frequency and power/time allocation are somewhat complex.
 You have to do your tests to be sure, and read the rules for your country.